capitao-red-beard/fluent_python/README.md

 ### 3. Dictionaries and Sets

 - `dictionaries.py` a Python code snipper used to show some of the features of dictionaries in Python.
+- `sets.py` a Python code snippet to show some of the features of the widely under used set type.